ChrisP223/MPU-Gyroscope/README.md

 # MPU6050 Real-Time IMU Sensor Fusion

 This project implements a live orientation estimator using an MPU6050 IMU on an Arduino Uno.
-Raw accelerometer and gyroscope data are fused using a **complementary filter** to estimate roll, pitch, and yaw.
+Raw accelerometer and gyroscope data are processed using a **complementary filter** to estimate roll, pitch, and yaw.
 A Python tool logs the data and a 3D visualizer replays it with a comparison of raw vs. filtered signals.

 ## Features
 - Complementary filter sensor fusion (α=0.95 gyro, α=0.05 accel)
-- Gyroscope auto-calibration on startup
+- Gyroscope auto calibration on startup
 - Raw vs. filtered angle output for comparison
 - Serial output in CSV format
 - 3D visualizer